Returning students may move in on August 20 & 21.

 Any student who has not submitted proof of vaccination or has not received an exemption for the COVID-19 vaccine will not be able to access the residence halls.
 Please ensure that you have submitted your proof of vaccination before the move-in date.

 If you encounter problems uploading your vaccination proof, call the Student Health and Wellness Center at 562.464.4548 for assistance.
 DO NOT submit by fax, email, or mail.

 Thank you to all of you for working to keep our Poet Community healthy and safe.
 To learn more about our COVID-19 health protocols visit the webpage.

 The professional staff in CAAS will continue to provide support to students through one-on-one meetings.
-Each CAAS advisor will have a unique meeting ID to host their sessions.
-If a student is already working with a CAAS Advisor, they will reach out to the student individually with their meeting ID and confirm the specific meeting time.
 If students are interested in meeting with a CAAS advisor, please email firstname.lastname@example.org.
 More information about resources a CAAS advisor can offer are available online.

 If you have any questions about accommodations or would like to register to receive academic accommodations, please do not hesitate to reach out to us by email, email@example.com

 The Economic Crisis Committee at Whittier College provides support and guidance to students who have self-identified, or are identified by Whittier College faculty or staff, as experiencing a financial crisis that impacts their academic success at Whittier College.

 If you are in financial distress, contact the Economic Crisis Committee at firstname.lastname@example.org or 562.907.4233.